 Due to COVID-19 restrictions, the Museum campus is currently closed for general admission, but is offering private tour bookings through Feb.
 28. We will reopen at 25% capacity on Thurs., March 4 as part of Phase 2 of the governor’s Healthy Washington–Roadmap to Recovery plan.

 The Museum Store inside the Lightcatcher building remains open at 25% capacity Wednesdays through Sundays, noon – 5pm.

 Photo Archives are open for research by appointment only.
 The Family Interactive Gallery (FIG) remains closed at this time.

 As a public gathering space, the health and safety of our community is our priority.
 Please visit this page regularly for updates on reopening, program cancelations, and more.

 Thank you for your support and understanding during this time.
-We look forward to welcoming you back to the Museum!
+We look forward to seeing you at the Museum in the future!

 For what to expect when you visit our buildings, watch our Welcome Back video below.